1913 Idaho football team

-The 1913 Idaho football team represented the University of Idaho in the 1913 college football season.
-Idaho was led by ninth-year head coach John G. Griffith.
-The two home games were played in Moscow, but off campus; the new MacLean Field opened the following season.
+The 1913 Idaho football team represented the University of Idaho as a member of the Northwest Conference during the 1913 college football season.
+Led by ninth-year head coach John G. Griffith, Idaho compiled an overall record of 3–3 with a mark of 2–2 in conference play, tying for third place in the Northwest Conference.
+The team's two home games were played in Moscow, but off campus; the new MacLean Field opened the following season.